qrdl/testaroli/docs/README.md

 ## Command line options

-Due to patching of running binary there are certain limitations that may require extra CLI options:
-- inlined functions cannot be overridden, so to prevent inlining use `-gcflags=-l` CLI option when running tests
+Inlined functions cannot be overridden, so to prevent inlining use `-gcflags=all=-l` CLI option when running tests, like this:
-- Override() function modifies the binary on the fly, therefore running tests in parallel may produce unpredictible results, so better to avoid it using `-p=1` CLI option

-Recommended command to run tests:

-`go test -gcflags=-l -p=1 [<path>]`
+`go test -gcflags=all=-l [<path>]`

-Example:
+Typical use:
 ```
 // you want to test function foo() which in turn calls function bar(), so you
-// override function bar() to check whether it is called with correct arguments
+// override function bar() to check whether it is called with correct argument
-// and to return preferdined result.
+// and to return preferdined result

 func foo() error {
     ...